sbu-fsl/Metis/README.md

 ```

 For the correct behavior, the file should have a hole that is zeroed out (i.e., 12 x 0s), but
-the reproducer shows the JFFS2 file system has 1s in the hole instead.
+the reproducer shows the JFFS2 file system has 1s in the hole instead, indicating a
+data corruption bug.

+##### Reproduce the JFFS2 write_begin bug by latest version of Metis

 To run Metis to find this bug, we first need to edit line 26 of the `fs-state/parameters.py` file
-to remove `0o40101` (O_DIRECT) because JFFS2 does not support this open flag.
+to remove `0o40101` (`O_DIRECT`) from possible `open` flags because JFFS2 does not support this open flag.
 Otherwise, Metis will
 abort with a discrepancy that JFFS2 returns an `EINVAL` error code.

-Change this line (we already changed this line on the Ubuntu 20 machine):
+We already changed this line on the Ubuntu 20.04 machine.
+If you use other machines, change this line in
+`fs-state/parameters.py` from:

 ```python
 create_open_flag = make_params_pml('create_open_flag',